ortelius/emporous-go/docs/design/nodes.md

 uor.schema
 ```
 ```
-# Address of default schema in linked collections.
+# Schemas aggregated from all linked collections to the leaf nodes.
+# This allows for attribute aggregation to guide
-# Can be used for validation or cross-link traversal.
+# cross-link traversal.
 uor.schema.linked
 ```

 ```
 # Address of linked collections
+# This is only the address of direct links
 uor.collections.linked
 ```